ibm-cloud-docs/platform-engineering/white-paper.md

 {: #key-bps}

 - **Automate infrastructure and operations:** Use **Terraform** and **Ansible** to define infrastructure, onboarding, and Day 2 operations.
 Leverage {{site.data.keyword.cloud_notm}}'s library of terraform modules and **deployable architectures**.
 Package custom automation as deployable architectures for reuse.
-- **Implement CI/CD pipelines incorporating shift left:** Use or extend the **DevSecOps Application Lifecycle Management** deployable architecture (based on {{site.data.keyword.cloud_notm}} **Continuous Delivery**) to integrate shift-left security, quality, and compliance checks and to automate CC/CI/CD processes.
+- **Implement CI/CD pipelines incorporating shift left:** Use or extend the **DevSecOps Application Lifecycle Management** deployable architecture (based on {{site.data.keyword.cloud_notm}} **Continuous Delivery**) to integrate shift-left security, quality, and compliance checks and to automate commit check (CC), continuous integration (CI), and continous delivery (CD) processes.
 - **Enable self-service automation:** Offer automation through the **IBM Cloud catalog**, ensuring easy access for development teams, while ensuring only approved solutions are used and assisting with versioning, access, and compliance.
 - **Enforce secure access controls:** Apply least-privilege principles for users by providing access to approved automation rather than directly to resources.
-Use **Trusted Profiles** for temporary privilege escalation.
+Use **trusted profiles** for temporary privilege escalation.
 - **Streamline compliance management:** Audit custom **deployable architectures** and log compliance in the **IBM Cloud catalog**, and use **Security and Compliance Center** to automate compliance checks.
 - **Maintain deployment integrity:** Use **IBM Cloud projects** to detect drift, ensure compliance, track inventory, and keep deployments up to date.
 - **Optimize account segmentation:** Separate administration, production, and nonproduction workloads with **enterprise accounts** for better governance.
 - **Ensure high availability and disaster recovery:** Leverage built-in **high availability** and **business continuity and disaster recovery** capabilities instead of custom solutions on {{site.data.keyword.cloud_notm}}.
 - **Manage costs effectively:** Use IBM **Cloudability** for cost monitoring, charge-backs, and show-backs.
-Take advantage of **enterprise savings plans**, **reservations**, and **Subscriptions** for discounts.
+Take advantage of **enterprise savings plans**, **reservations**, and **subscriptions** for discounts.
 Used shared infrastructure for services with fixed costs as appropriate.
 - **Enhance observability and event management:** Monitor infrastructure with **Cloud Monitoring** and **Cloud Logs**.
 Provide developers with access during onboarding.
 Integrate monitoring with **Event Notifications** to route key alerts to the right teams.

 By following these best practices, platform engineers can reduce operational overhead, enhance security and compliance, and empower application teams to operate efficiently in complex environments.